chrisknight23/BrandPOS/src/components/common/AnimatedNumber/README.md

 - When `showDollarSign={false}`:
   - No currency symbol
   - Numbers align naturally
+- When `showOnlyDollarSign={true}`:
+  - Only the dollar sign is shown, without any digits
+  - Useful for indicating currency context before revealing the amount
+  - Overrides other formatting options for digits

 ### Animation Sequence
 1. Initial mount: Value appears with proper formatting